Global Markets Extend Slump As Coronavirus Crisis Deepens - UrduPoint

 The US Federal Reserve sprang a surprise half-point interest rate cut on Tuesday in an attempt to stem devastating fallout.

-But as coronavirus continues its rapid spread -- more than 100,000 people in 85 countries have now been infected -- investors are fleeing risk assets such as stocks for financial havens.
+But as coronavirus continues its rapid spread -- almost 100,000 people in 85 countries have now been infected -- investors are fleeing risk assets such as stocks for financial havens.

 "With the economic impact of coronavirus large and rising, policymakers in advanced economies are being forced to react," said economist Adam Slater at research group Oxford Economics.